Skip to main content

 2. Contract terms and investment constraints

-The short terms of most fulfillment contracts (three to five years) and a high degree of customer churn mean that long term capital expenditure projects are rare.
+The short terms of most fulfilment contracts (three to five years) and a high degree of customer churn mean that long-term capital expenditure projects are rare.

-The focus is on operating cashflow, which will inhibit most forms of efficiency driving investment.
+The focus is on operating cash flow, which will inhibit most forms of efficiency-driving investment.
 This makes the 3PL model highly susceptible to the vagaries of employment legislation.
-There is a high correlation between the operating cost base and National Minimum Wage, which has increased by 28% in the UK between April 2021 and April 2024.
+There is a high correlation between the operating cost base and the National Minimum Wage, which has increased by 37% in the UK between April 2021 and April 2025.

 3. Balancing cost efficiency and customer service